 Consultants often charge a significant amount of money for their services.
 That’s fine because you are absolutely worth it and you have personal overheads too.
 Plus, you’ve heavily invested in developing deep domain expertise in your field and it should be priced accordingly.

 However, when reviewing your letter, people will also expect you to quantify just how much value you can deliver for the said price.
 So share your unique value proposition quickly.
 That means you should state very early in your cover letter exactly why you are worth every cent and that the ROI of partnering with you won’t have to wait long.
-For example, you could lead with a short anecdote about helping a client increase their bottom line more than a million dollars.
+For example, you could lead with a short anecdote about helping a client increase their bottom line by more than a million dollars.

 Executive Career Coach